 McCrum, Robert.
 "The Origins of Creativity Review - Stick to the Ants, Professor."
 The Guardian, Guardian News and Media, 8 Oct.
-2017, www.theguardian.com/science/2017/oct/08/eo-wilson-the-origins-of-creativity-enlightenment
+2017, www.theguardian.com/science/2017/oct/08/eo-wilson-the-origins-of-creativity- review-rambling-survey-enlightenment

 Pienyu, Medonuo.
 "The Angami Naga Society: Continuity and Change."
 The Journal of North East Indian Cultures, vol. 3, no. 2, 2017.